Sponsor

 Music played in the program

-THOMAS KERR: Anguished American Easter, 1968 (original version); Arietta –Mickey Thomas Terry (1957 Aeolian-Skinner/Georgetown Presbyterian Church, Washington, DC) American Public Media archive
+THOMAS KERR: Anguished American Easter, [1968, original version]; Arietta –Mickey Thomas Terry (1957 Aeolian-Skinner/Georgetown Presbyterian, Washington, DC) Pipedreams Archive

-SAMUEL COLERIDGE-TAYLOR: Impromptu No. 1.
-NOL DaCOSTA: Maryton Hymn Variations.
-HENRY SEXTON (arr.
-Raymond Henry): Gospel Hymn, We are our heavenly father’s children.
-CHARLES COLEMAN: Impromptu for Pedals –Eugene Hancock (1977 Klais/Saint Peter’s Church, New York, NY) American Public Media archive (recorded 5/4/91)
+SAMUEL COLERIDGE-TAYLOR: Impromptu Number 1.
+NOEL DaCOSTA: Maryton Hymn Variations.
+HENRY SEXTON (arranged by Raymond Henry): Gospel Hymn, We are our heavenly father’s children.
+CHARLES COLEMAN: Impromptu for Pedals –Eugene Hancock (1977 Klais/St. Peter Lutheran, New York, NY) Pipedreams Archive recorded May 4, 1991

-DAVID HURD: 3 Fugues (1989); Improvisation on a Submitted Theme –David Hurd (1987 Kney/Saint Thomas Aquinas Chapel, University of Saint Thomas, Saint Paul, MN) American Public Media archive (recorded 6/6/90)
+DAVID HURD: 3 Fugues [1989]; Improvisation on a Submitted Theme –David Hurd (1987 Kney/St. Thomas Aquinas Chapel, University of St. Thomas, Saint Paul, MN) Pipedreams Archive recorded June 6, 1990

 This program was originally issued as #9305 in February 1993.